 Only the individuals with accredited professional degree can enter internship process which is pre-requisite to architectural examination to become registered architects.
 The accredited professional degree program consists of academic study at, or in association with a university/tertiary-level institution sufficient to display expected performance of a professional architect.
 The period of academic study must be not less than the equivalent of five years full-time studies, which must be consisted of general education and professional studies.

-The title of degree must be one of the following, distinguished from non-accredited degree program.
+The title of degree must be one of the following.

 - Bachelor of Architecture (B. Arch) - Master of Architecture (M. Arch)